6 Minute Read

 The Truth About Airline Miles, Cash Back and Rewards

 Oh, those airline miles.
 People love airline miles.
 This is one of the most common reasons people give for hanging onto their credit card.
 Let’s say your card offers airline miles and has an $80 annual fee.
-If you spend $8,000 on the card every year and pay it off each month, you'll have accumulated enough to get the free ticket in three years.
+If you spend $8,000 on the card every year and pay it off each month, you’ll have accumulated enough to get the free plane ticket in three years.
 The only problem?
-You'll have spent $240 in annual fees alone—and you can buy a plane ticket outright for $250.
+You’ll have spent $240 in annual fees alone—and you can buy a plane ticket outright for that amount!

 We like cash around here, but this is one instance where we don’t recommend it.
 You have to spend thousands on a credit card to get a measly $100 cash back.
 Oh, and it’s probably just a credit applied to your account anyway, not actual cash in your pocket.
 And it might be just enough to cover your annual fee.
 How about you keep your cash instead?